Tech-at-DU/ACS-3340-Native-Development-with-JavaScript/Lessons/Lesson-03.md

 Error [ERR_REQUIRE_ESM]: require() of ES Module ... not supported
 ```

+I think this was happening becuase I was using the latest version of Node.js.
 I needed to the following to my package.json.

 ```JSON
   "type": "module",